Dev-Craig44/jsUnitTesting/README.md

   - This is not clear.

 In the case of the type error, when using TypeScript, we won't run into the error.

+- Make sure that when you are making these assertions, when dealing with a object that you are using the prop and not the actual object for comparing.

+- Our tests should test a single behavior